univec-ai/postvec/web/docs/index.md

 Inference is in-process (embedded) or on a ninference node you run.
 Not a third-party embed API.
 No provider keys in PostgreSQL.

-The underlying problem has names:
+The underlying dependency has names:
 [vector lock-in and embedding debt](/docs/concepts/lock-in).

 ```sql